Introduction This innovative supplement to the Smart Multi Filament Feeder project (SMuFF) can be used with other MMUs, in addition to enhancing the SMuFF. If you've watched my videos on the SMuFF, you might have noticed the "Filamess" issue that I'm trying to resolve. To address this problem, I cam

 thingiverse

-# Introduction This little thingy is yet another supplement to the [Smart Multi Filament Feeder project][1] (SMuFF) as published here on Thingiverse but can also be used with other MMUs.
-If you've watched my videos of the SMuFF, you might have spoted the "Filamess" in one of them.
-To get rid of this problem, I came up with yet another filament buffer.
-But this one's not just an ordinary filament buffer, it comes with quite some features: - small footprint (327 x 210 x 55 mm) - different mounting options - integrated unique filament run-out sensor - easy to load / unload - up to 1000 mm buffering capacity per filament - hinged or non-hinged Here you'll find two very short videos of the device: https://youtu.be/0ec92D4GgwU https://youtu.be/mqZ_M43gkhc # Options You can build this device either with or without the filament run-out sensor.
-With please use M05.stl and without M05a.stl.
-Mine was build to attach it perpendicular to a wall / cupboard (M02.stl/M03.stl).
-In order to mount it flat to the wall / cupboard you'll need M02a.stl and M03a.stl.
-If you rather prefer not to mount it somewhere, please use the S01.stl (printed twice) and M02.stl printed twice instead of M02.stl/M03.stl for a stand version.
-As for the hinge (H01/02/02): You don't have to assemble it, if you don't feel like since the top lid is being held in place by four strong Neodymium magnets. # BOM Beside the printed parts above, you'll need the following items: - 6 Acrylic plates, 4 mm thick (Plate.dxf) - 14 M4 x 50 mm screws - 16 M4 nuts - 14 M4 washers - 4 Brass inserts M3 x 6 mm (inlet & outlet) - 4 M3 x 12 mm screws (inlet & outlet) - 1 Threaded rod M4 x 125 mm (Hinge) - 2 Self-tapping screws 2.9 x 6.5 mm (Hinge) - 8 Self-tapping screws 2.9 x 9.5 mm (Hinge) - 7 Self-tapping screws 2.2 x 6.5 mm (OLED and Prototype board) - 2 Neodymium cylindrical magnets 10 x 10 mm - 2 Neodymium cylindrical magnets 10 x 1 mm - 5 Steel balls 8 mm - 1 Piece of ferromagnetic tape - 1 Prototype PCB 60 x 40 mm - 1 Arduino Nano V3 - 1 0.96" OLED (128x64 pixel, monochrome) - 5 Linear Hall-Sensors A1326 LUA-T or SS495A - 3 Microswitches 6 x 6 x 10 mm - 1 JST-XH male/female connector (3 or 5 pin - later for future enhancements) - and of course some wires and cables Well, that's it for now. # Update 1 Uploaded the firmware code to my [Github repository][2].
-If anyone is keen to make a PCB for the electronics, let me know.
+# Introduction This innovative supplement to the Smart Multi Filament Feeder project (SMuFF) can be used with other MMUs, in addition to enhancing the SMuFF.
+If you've watched my videos on the SMuFF, you might have noticed the "Filamess" issue that I'm trying to resolve.
+To address this problem, I came up with a filament buffer that not only provides an efficient solution but also boasts several impressive features: - compact design (327 x 210 x 55 mm) - various mounting options available - integrated unique filament run-out sensor for precise monitoring - easy loading and unloading process - up to 1000 mm buffering capacity per filament - choice between hinged or non-hinged designs Here are two brief videos showcasing the device: https://youtu.be/0ec92D4GgwU https://youtu.be/mqZ_M43gkhc # Options You can build this device with or without the filament run-out sensor.
+For the former, please use M05.stl and for the latter, use M05a.stl.
+My personal setup features a perpendicular wall/cupboard attachment using M02.stl/M03.stl.
+To mount it flat to the wall/cupboard, you'll need M02a.stl and M03a.stl instead.
+If you prefer not to attach it anywhere, use S01.stl (printed twice) and M02.stl printed twice for a stand version.
+As for the hinge, you can choose to assemble or skip it since the top lid is held in place by four strong Neodymium magnets. # BOM In addition to the printed parts listed above, you'll need: - 6 Acrylic plates, 4 mm thick (Plate.dxf) - 14 M4 x 50 mm screws - 16 M4 nuts - 14 M4 washers - 4 Brass inserts M3 x 6 mm (inlet & outlet) - 4 M3 x 12 mm screws (inlet & outlet) - 1 Threaded rod M4 x 125 mm (Hinge) - 2 Self-tapping screws 2.9 x 6.5 mm (Hinge) - 8 Self-tapping screws 2.9 x 9.5 mm (Hinge) - 7 Self-tapping screws 2.2 x 6.5 mm (OLED and Prototype board) - 2 Neodymium cylindrical magnets 10 x 10 mm - 2 Neodymium cylindrical magnets 10 x 1 mm - 5 Steel balls 8 mm - 1 Piece of ferromagnetic tape - 1 Prototype PCB 60 x 40 mm - 1 Arduino Nano V3 - 1 0.96" OLED (128x64 pixel, monochrome) - 5 Linear Hall-Sensors A1326 LUA-T or SS495A - 3 Microswitches 6 x 6 x 10 mm - 1 JST-XH male/female connector (3 or 5 pin - later for future enhancements) - and some wires and cables Well, that's it for now. # Update 1 I've uploaded the firmware code to my Github repository.
+If anyone is interested in creating a PCB for the electronics, please let me know.
 [1]: https://www.thingiverse.com/thing:3431438 "SMuFF project" [2]: https://github.com/technik-gegg/SFB "Github"

 With this file you will be able to print SFB - Smart Filament Buffer with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on SFB - Smart Filament Buffer.